 Our narrator’s account of his arrival and first night at the Spouter-Inn contains a bunch of top-shelf Ishmaelisms about the weird painting by the bar, and one crucial plot element.
 This is the chapter in which we meet our first non-Ishmael main character: Queequeg, a cannibalistic harpooneer from a made-up island in the South Pacific who unexpectedly becomes Ishmael’s (literal) bedmate.
 (Now Things Are Actually Happening.)

-But the way he introduces Queequeg is kind of ingenious.
-The landlord — which is what Ishmael calls the innkeeper — of the Spouter-Inn does the bulk of the heavy lifting.
+And the way Ishmael introduces Queequeg into the narrative drives the point home early and fast.
+The landlord — which is what Ishmael calls the innkeeper — of the Spouter-Inn does the heavy lifting.
 His surname is “Coffin,” a word which will come to take on a substantial significance for both Ishmael and Queequeg later in the book.
 (I know this because I have cheated and read the epilogue.)
-This Peter Coffin is a right dickwad.
-The biggest of the dickwads.
-Moby-Dickwad.
-It’s this guy who decides that Ishmael and Queequeg will sleep two-to-a-bed this night, and as soon as he makes that decision it becomes a huge private joke for him.
-Coffin’s well aware that Queequeg is harmless — though whether he regards him as fully human is doubtful.
+Peter Coffin is the biggest Moby-Dickwad we’ve met so far.
+He decides that Ishmael and Queequeg will sleep two-to-a-bed this night, and as soon as he makes that decision it becomes a huge private joke for him.
+Coffin’s well aware that Queequeg is harmless.
 Still, he insists on dropping cryptic, racist hints to Ishmael that his sleeping companion may in fact be mortally dangerous.
-So basically, before we get to know Queequeg through Ishmael’s more progressive eyes, we see him as he is seen by the bulk of the Americans he interacts with: as a disfigured monster.
+So basically, before we get to know Queequeg through Ishmael’s more progressive eyes, we see him as he is seen by the bulk of the white Americans he interacts with: as a disfigured monster, a person so profoundly “other” that one cannot relate to him.
 In the end, though, it will turn out that this book’s disfigured monsters — human and otherwise — will be white.

 At the end of the chapter, Peter Coffin’s practical joke pays off: Queequeg is startled to find a strange man unexpectedly in his bed, and Ishmael is mortally frightened to find himself in the company of a startled man he has every reason to think is a murderer.
 Hearing the commotion in the room where he’s paired them off, Coffin arrives to defuse the situation, and all is well.
 It’s as close as classic literature gets to farce without actually being a straight-up farce.